solliancenet/azure-synapse-in-a-day-demos/infrastructure/README.md

     ![The enter filter box is highlighted.](media/flightdelay-filter-enter-filter.png "Filter settings")

-3. Copy and paste the following query into the query area to the right of FUNCTIONS.
+3. Copy and paste the following query into the Expression box.
 Select **Refresh** to review the data preview, then select **Save and finish**.

     ```javascript
     toInteger(DepDelay) > 0